IPDSnelting/velcom/README.md

         # Expose the frontend port (80) to port 9080 (decide for yourself)
         -p 127.0.0.1:9080:80                                  \
         # Expose the backend api port (81) to port 9081 (decide for yourself)
+        # if you use the single port image you can omit this mapping
         -p 127.0.0.1:9081:81                                  \
         # Expose the runner port (82) to port 9082 (decide for yourself)
         -p 127.0.0.1:9666:82                                  \
         # Give it read access to an SSH key you added to the relevant repositories
+        # If you do this make sure the UIDs match!
+You can set the UID with the
+        # Makefile or directly as a docker build argument
         -v /install/dir/ssh:/root/.ssh:ro                     \
         # Start the image
         velcom-server                                         \